vanmars/ahoy/README.md

 Splash Page: <a href="https://www.freepik.com/vectors/tree">Tree vector created by upklyak - www.freepik.com</a>

 ## Log for Epicodus Instructors
-8:00 Work on exception handling when no outline id matches and api get request returns nothing
+8:00 - Work on exception handling when no outline id matches 9:00 - Work on exception handling when API response is nil